Regulation of artificial intelligence: European Union

 The EU is one of the largest jurisdictions in the world and plays an active role in the global regulation of digital technology through the GDPR, Digital Services Act, and the Digital Markets Act.
-For AI in particular, the Artificial intelligence Act is regarded in 2023 as the most far-reaching regulation of AI worldwide.
+For AI in particular, the Artificial intelligence Act was regarded as the most far-reaching regulation of AI worldwide in 2023.

 Most European Union (EU) countries have their own national strategies towards regulating AI, but these are largely convergent.
 The European Union is guided by a European Strategy on Artificial Intelligence, supported by a High-Level Expert Group on Artificial Intelligence.
 In April 2019, the European Commission published its Ethics Guidelines for Trustworthy Artificial Intelligence (AI), following this with its Policy and investment recommendations for trustworthy Artificial Intelligence in June 2019.
 The EU Commission's High Level Expert Group on Artificial Intelligence carries out work on Trustworthy AI, and the commission has issued reports on the Safety and Liability Aspects of AI and on the Ethics of Automated Vehicles.
 In 2020. the EU Commission sought views on a proposal for AI specific legislation, and that process is ongoing.

 On February 2, 2020, the European Commission published its White Paper on Artificial Intelligence – A European approach to excellence and trust.
 The White Paper consists of two main building blocks, an 'ecosystem of excellence' and a 'ecosystem of trust'.
 The 'ecosystem of trust' outlines the EU's approach for a regulatory framework for AI.
 In its proposed approach, the Commission distinguishes AI applications based on whether they are 'high-risk' or not.
 Only high-risk AI applications should be in the scope of a future EU regulatory framework.
 An AI application is considered high-risk if it operates in a risky sector (such as healthcare, transport or energy) and is "used in such a manner that significant risks are likely to arise".
 For high-risk AI applications, the requirements are mainly about the : "training data", "data and record-keeping", "information to be provided", "robustness and accuracy", and "human oversight".
+The NIST AI RMF addresses oversight through its GOVERN function.
+ISO 37000 assigns ultimate accountability for organisational conduct to the governing body.

 There are also requirements specific to certain usages such as remote biometric identification.
 AI applications that do not qualify as 'high-risk' could be governed by a voluntary labeling scheme.
-As regards compliance and enforcement, the Commission considers prior conformity assessments which could include 'procedures for testing, inspection or certification' and/or 'checks of the algorithms and of the data sets used in the development phase'.
+As regards compliance and enforcement, the Commission considers prior conformity assessments which could include "procedures for testing, inspection or certification" and/or "checks of the algorithms and of the data sets used in the development phase".
 A European governance structure on AI in the form of a framework for cooperation of national competent authorities could facilitate the implementation of the regulatory framework.